 - If you don’t see the fill handle, it might be hidden.
 To display it again:

 ⇒ Under Editing Options, check the Enable fill handle and cell drag-and-drop box.

 - To change how you want to fill the selection, click the small Auto Fill Options icon that appears after you finish dragging, and choose the option that you want.

 In this article, we have learned to use Excel autofill shortcuts.
-I hope from now on you would find it very easy to use the Excel autofill shortcut.
-However, if you have any queries or recommendations about this article, please do leave a comment below.
+I hope from now on you will find it very easy to use the Excel autofill shortcut.
+However, if you have any queries or recommendations about this article, please leave a comment below.
 Have a great day!!!